Asbestos Removal After Fire, Flood or Storm Damage

 Removing Asbestos The Safe Way, The Only Way

-If your property has been affected by fire, flood or storm damage B&C Asbestos Removals is qualified to remove the affected walls, ceilings, cladding, fences, etc. for you.
+If your property has been affected by fire, flood or storm damage, B&C Asbestos Removals is qualified to remove the affected walls, ceilings, cladding and fencing for you.
 We will safely remove the items containing asbestos and dispose of it in accordance with the current regulations so you won’t have to worry about your family, visitors or employees safety anymore.
-We have the relevant licensing and comply to all regulation with regards to asbestos removal.
+We have the relevant licensing and comply with all regulations with regards to asbestos removal.
 We are fully licensed asbestos roofing removal exerts operating across the greater Brisbane area with all of our crews holding an A class license (AS1).

 Removing Fire Damaged Asbestos Materials

-During a fire, asbestos containing building materials will typically crack or spall.
+During a fire, asbestos-containing building materials will typically crack or spall.
 Spalling is the process where flakes of the material ‘pop’ off due to the build-up of pressure inside the material.
-Thistypically happens when water heatus up and turns to steam.
+This typically happens when water heats up and turns to steam.

 Minor disturbances, such as walking on the site or wind blowing over the site, are unlikely to generate significant quantities of airborne asbestos.
 More significant disturbances are caused by clean-up operations or demolition of the fire-damaged building and the clearing of the damaged items on the property must be done safely to ensure the level of asbestos fibres in the air is kept at the lowest possible levels.

 To minimise disturbance of the debris containing asbestos we take the following precautions to protect you and those who visit your property: